apache/mina-sshd/README.md

 * Port - `sshd.setPort(22);` - sets the listen port for the server instance.
 If not set explicitly then a **random** free port is selected by the O/S. In any case, once the server is `start()`-ed one can query the instance as to the assigned port via `sshd.getPort()`.

-In this context, the listen bind address can also be specified explicitly via `sshd.setHost(...some IP address...)` that causes the server to bind to a specific network address rather than all addresses (the default).
-Using "0.0.0.0" as the bind address is also tantamount to binding to all addresses.
+In this context, the listen bind address can also be specified explicitly via `sshd.setHost(...some IP address...)` that causes the server to bind to a specific network address rather than **all** addresses (the default).
+Using `"0.0.0.0"` as the bind address is also tantamount to binding to all addresses.

 * `KeyPairProvider` - `sshd.setKeyPairProvider(...);` - sets the host's private keys used for key exchange with clients as well as representing the host's "identities".
 There are several choices - one can load keys from standard PEM files or generate them in the code.
-It's usually a good idea to save generated keys, so that if the SSHD server is restarted, the same keys will be used to authenticate the server and avoid the warning the clients might get if the host keys are modified. **Note**: loading or saving key files in PEM format requires  that the [Bouncy Castle](https://www.bouncycastle.org/) supporting artifacts be available in the code's classpath.
+It's usually a good idea to save generated keys, so that if the SSHD server is restarted, the same keys will be used to authenticate the server and avoid the warning the clients might get if the host keys are modified. **Note**: saving key files in PEM format requires  that the [Bouncy Castle](https://www.bouncycastle.org/) supporting artifacts be available in the code's classpath.

-* `ShellFactory` - That's the part you will usually have to write to customize the SSHD server.
+* `ShellFactory` - That's the part one usually has to write to customize the SSHD server.
 The shell factory will be used to create a new shell each time a user logs in and wants to run an interactive shelll.
 SSHD provides a simple implementation that you can use if you want.
 This implementation will create a process and delegate everything to it, so it's mostly useful to launch the OS native shell.
 E.g.,

 ```java